 - Is your baby's tongue-thrust reflex gone or diminished?
-This reflex, which prevents infants from choking on foreign objects, also causes them to push food out of their mouths.
+This reflex, which prevents infants from choking, also causes them to push food out of their mouths.

 - Can your baby support his or her own head?
 To eat solid food, an infant needs good head and neck control and should be able to sit up.

 - Is your baby interested in food?
 A 6-month-old baby who stares and grabs at your food at dinnertime is clearly ready for some variety in the food department.

 If your doctor gives the go-ahead but your baby seems frustrated or uninterested as you're introducing solid foods, try waiting a few days or even weeks before trying again.
 Since solids are only a supplement at this point, breast milk and formula will still meet your baby's basic nutritional needs.

 When your baby is ready and the doctor has given you the OK to try solid foods, pick a time of day when your baby is not tired or cranky.
 You want your baby to be a little hungry, but not all-out starving; you might want to let your baby breastfeed a while, or provide part of the usual bottle.

 Have your baby sit supported in your lap or in an upright infant seat.
 Infants who sit well, usually around 6 months, can be placed in a high chair with a safety strap.